Education in Ontario

 Students in grades 4-12 learn about financial literacy to build their understanding of personal finances, the local and global economy and the impact of their choices as consumers.

-Our vision, Education for Tomorrow, is focused on modernizing classrooms and learning to better prepare students for the future.
+Our vision is focused on modernizing classrooms and learning to better prepare students for the future.

 Each year, Ontario schools celebrate Education Week during the first week of May.
 It is an opportunity for students, teachers and families to celebrate teaching excellence and student achievement.